-Proof Animation can be classified as a general-purpose animation product because it is independent of any particular simulation or programming language.
-While built to work easily with Wolverine's GPSS/H simulation software, Proof Animation also provides affordable animation software to users who develop models in other popular simulation and programming languages.
+One of the ways in which the performance of Proof Animation is maximized is its general-purpose design.
+A general-purpose animation product can be used without being tied to a specific simulation or programming language.
+While built to work easily with Wolverine's GPSS/H simulation software, Proof Animation also provides affordable and powerful animation software to users who develop models in other simulation and programming languages.

 Most animation software from other vendors is directly coupled to their simulation software.
 In other words, one cannot use their animation software without also using their simulation software.
-In some cases, both the simulation and animation software are sold only as a pair, so both must be purchased regardless of the needs of the user.
-The supposed advantage of the coupled approach is that because the animator has direct access to the simulation events, development of the animation is simplified.
-However, the user has little or no control over what information is passed to the animation; therefore, he or she may actually have to alter the modeling approach used in the simulation to achieve the desired appearance and level of detail for the animation.
+In some cases, the simulation and animation software are sold only as a pair, so both must be purchased regardless of the needs of the user.
+The suggested advantage of the coupled approach is that because the animator has direct access to the simulation events, development of the animation is supposedly simplified.
+However, the real advantage is felt by the vendors.
+They sell more software since their users do not have an option to pick and choose based on their needs.
+Moreover, a user of the coupled software has little or no control over what information is passed to the animation; therefore, he or she may actually have to alter the modeling approach used in the simulation to achieve the desired appearance and level of detail for the animation.

 Another disadvantage of the tightly coupled simulation/animation package is cost.
 Sole sources tend to be expensive.
 Vendors of these tightly coupled packages often claim that their approach is the only way to add animation to a simulation.
 Proof Animation has proved that wrong.
 The number of success stories using Proof Animation with other software continues to grow.
-Furthermore, a benefit of the mix-and-match strategy for acquisition of software is that the selection can be based on optimal functionality and prices.
+Furthermore, a benefit of the mix-and-match strategy for software purchases is that the selection can be based on optimal functionality and price.